BayesicFitting

 The dotted blue line shows the theoretical value (50%, obviously).
 All dotted lines shows the theoretical values for the same-colored histograms.

 In green (and black) we show the projections of the points on the main axes.
-In black the projection on axis 0, specifically displayed because of the asymmetry in the strarting position.
-In green we added all projections on the other axes together; we do not expect any surprises there, as it is all supersymmetric.
+In black the projection on axis 0, specifically displayed because of the asymmetry in the starting position.
+In green we added all projections on the other axes together; we do not expect any surprises there, as it is all very symmetric by construction.

 Finally in red we display the points as a function of distance to the origin.